-Start with the mini PC and network.
-Fit an M.2 SSD for recordings and a decent 30–60W PoE switch on the same LAN.
+Start with the mini PC and the network.
+Fit an M.2 SSD for recordings and use a decent 30–60W PoE switch on the same LAN.
 Install a minimal Linux image such as Debian or Ubuntu Server.
 I use Docker, so install Docker Engine and docker-compose.
-Before you install Frigate, check hardware video acceleration exists on your build by running vainfo or ffmpeg -hwaccels on the device.
-If /dev/dri is present, map it into the container so Frigate can use VAAPI hardware decode.
-Example Docker Compose fragment I use for Frigate:
+Before Frigate goes on, check hardware video acceleration on the machine with vainfo or ffmpeg -hwaccels.
+If /dev/dri is there, map it into the container so Frigate can use VAAPI hardware decode.

 services: